 by Legacy Plan Feb 2, 2018

 Summary: There are many different types of techniques and tools you can utilize when you create your estate plan.
 Each comes with its own set of positives and negatives.
-Transfer on death deeds can be helpful devices but, in some situations, they can have severe drawbacks, as well.
-For some people looking to create an estate plan, there may be better ways to accomplishing their desired goals while minimizing or avoiding the risks that can be involved with transfer on death deeds.
+Transfer-on-death deeds can be helpful devices but, in some situations, they can have severe drawbacks, as well.
+For some people looking to create an estate plan, there may be better ways to accomplish their desired goals while minimizing or avoiding the risks that can be involved with transfer-on-death deeds.

 and, even just a decade ago, the number of states with TOD deed statutes was a small minority.
 Today, more than half of all states have TOD deed statutes, with California having enacted one in 2016.